s-87date/afghan_war_diary/README.md

-This data is downloaded from https://wikileaks.org/wiki/Afghan_War_Diary,_2004-2010 .
+This data was downloaded from https://wikileaks.org/wiki/Afghan_War_Diary,_2004-2010 .